egonelbre/spark/programming-parts/basics-of-programming.rst

 Understanding the system and how it behaves and having an intuition is important, otherwise we will be making changes without being able to predict the consequences.

+	The only thing, that shows what a program does, is what it actually does.

 Reaching the goal
 -----------------